polyfy/polylith/readme.md

 ```
 projects to run tests from: command-line

-Runing tests from the command-line project, including 2 bricks and 1 project: user-remote, cli, command-line
+Running tests from the command-line project, including 2 bricks and 1 project: user-remote, cli, command-line

 Testing se.example.cli.core-test